vijayengineer/ARBITRUM-Grid-Trading-Bot-GMX/README.md

 ## Requirements

 - Python 3.7+ on your PC and set up in your Visual Studio Code
+- Open data.json and fill your main details (Don't share this file anywhere)
+- Open inputs.json, Read all the descriptions and fill your trading strategy (Once you run the bot for the first time all the descriptions will disappear)

 This project is maintained and supported by a small group of defi gremlins.